dnywh/pi-frame/README.md

 ### Elsewhere

-These apps are the reason Pi Press exists: I wanted an easy way to switch between apps at various parts of the day or week.
+These apps are the reason Pi Frame exists: I wanted an easy way to switch between apps at various parts of the day or week.
 They each require an internet connection plus various API key setup.

 | Name                                             | Description                                                                                                                                                                                  |
 | ------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |